AnnaWilliford/SWC_Fall2019_test/Lesson4_R_programming.md

 ```

 ### Challenge 2
-Use an `if()` `else` statement to print a suitable message reporting whether the mean life expectancy (using the MeanLifeExp() function) of Asia is higher or lower than 50.
+Calculate the mean life Expectancy (using the previous user-defined function) of Asia.
+If the life expectancy is greater than or equal to 50, `print("Life Expectancy of Asia is greater than or equal to 50")`, if not `print("Life Expectancy of Asia is lower than 50")`

 **Solution**